 Glynn Wilson has served as a director of the Company since February of 2005.
 Dr. Wilson is an internationally renowned expert in drug delivery technologies.
 Dr. Wilson was the Worldwide Head of Drug Delivery at SmithKline Beecham from 1989 to 1994, and the Chief Scientific Officer at Tacora Corporation from 1994 to 1997.
 Dr. Wilson was the Vice-President, R&D, at Access Pharmaceuticals from 1997 to 1998, and the President and CEO of PharmaSpec Corporation from 1999 to 2000.
-Most recently Dr. Wilson is President and CEO of the GW Group.
-Dr. Wilson obtained his Ph.D. in Biochemistry, at Herior-Watt University, Edinburgh in 1972.
-He has been an adjunct professor, Pharmaceutics and Pharmaceutical Chemistry, at the University of Utah since 1994, and was a faculty member at Rockefeller University, New York, in the laboratory of the Nobel Laureates, Sanford Moore and William Stein, from 1974 to 1979.
+Most recently Dr. Wilson is President and Chief Scientific Officer of Auriga Pharmaceuticals, a public specialty pharmaceutical company.
+He is President and CEO of the GW Group.
+Dr. Wilson obtained his Ph.D. in Biochemistry, at Heriot-Watt University, Edinburgh in 1972.
+He has been an adjunct professor, Pharmaceutics and Pharmaceutical Chemistry, at the University of Utah since 1994, and was a faculty member at Rockefeller University, New York, in the laboratory of the Nobel Laureates, Sanford Mo ore and William Stein, from 1974 to 1979.